pchemguy/spec-kit/templates/prespec-analysis.md

 The LLM MUST assist in structured pre-specification analysis for a canonical GitHub Spec Kit workflow.

+> [!NOTE] Terminology Note
+>
+> - Features produced by the present feature decomposition workflow correspond to SpecKit user stories.
+> - Superfeatures are cohesive, focused groups of features forming units of work for the canonical SpecKit loop starting from `specify`.
+> - Superfeatures correspond to SpecKit features - the primary focus of `specify.md`.

 The goal is to:

 1. iteratively decompose a target system into a sequence of minimal, self-sufficient features; and